“So it’s true, when all is said and done, grief is the price we pay for love.” E.A. Bucchianeri, Brushstrokes of a Gadfly,

 The loss of a loved one is one of the most difficult human experiences, and grief often involves intensely painful feelings.
-The Dempsey Center offers the following services to help those who have lost a loved one to cancer:
+The Dempsey Center offers the following services to help people who have lost a loved one to cancer:

 Please contact us for more information.